Berranzan/ModifiedPowerAuras-Continued/README.md

 that you have Seal active) and you also need to check "Invert" button to show when Ability is ready as opposed to not ready.~~

-I also made some changes in UI inconsistencies, like need to do double negative (Invert snd On cooldow) to show when ability is ready to be performed, which is now simply an Ability available checkbox.
+I also made some changes in UI inconsistencies, like need to do double negative (Invert and On cooldown) to show when ability is ready to be performed, which is now simply an "Ability available" checkbox.
 There is also a checkbox "Enemy only", which will ensure that you are targeting an enemy in order to cast harmful spells, or you can uncheck this if you are using Mpowa for beneficial spells, like Power Word: Shield for example.
 The last addition is "Auto Update" check box, which will be checked automatically when you check "Ability available"